hdrhbbu1/www/content/articles/2017/09/talking-points-to-oppose-graham-cassidy/index.md

 Because this bill is a collection of amendments, little is known about the legislation's overall effect.
 As of this writing, it still has not [been scored by the CBO][CBO-score], and several Republican Senators remain skeptical.
 One of my Senators, Cory Gardner, is not among them &mdash; and even if he was, I'd be calling regardless.

 Since health care reform has [appeared (and re-appeared)][healthcare-tags] over the course of this year, let's aim to rid ourselves of the unwanted specter once and for all.
-Or at least for the remainder of our fiscal year.
+Or at least for the time being.

 ## Facts and Figures